slim-ai/saas-examples-harden-simple-app/README.md

 #### Step 4: Verify  ✔

-* Run a new container using the hardened image (notice that it doesn't require any extra privileges):
+Run a new container using the hardened image (notice that it doesn't require any extra privileges):

 ```sh
 $ docker run -d -p 8080:8080 --name app-hard \
   ghcr.io/slim-ai/saas-examples-harden-simple-app:latest-slim-hardened
 ```

-* Verify that the hardened image works:
+Verify that the hardened image works by re-running tests.

 ```sh
 $ curl localhost:8080
 ```

+Interested in learning more?
+Check out our [Solutions page](https://www.slim.ai/solutions).